0xGunrunner/Get-RBCD-Threaded-py/README.md

 - **WriteProperty** on `msDS-AllowedToActOnBehalfOfOtherIdentity` (GUID: `3f78c3e5-f79a-46bd-a0b8-9d18116ddc79`) — Can directly configure RBCD
 - **WriteAllProperties** — Unrestricted WriteProperty with no object type constraint

+Only **explicit ACEs** are reported.
+Inherited permissions (e.g., Domain Admins WriteOwner by default) are filtered out as noise, so results reflect real misconfigurations only.

 If any non-privileged user, group, or computer has these rights on a computer object, that computer is a potential RBCD attack target.

 ## Enhancements Over Original